PauseAI/pauseai-website/src/posts/building-the-pause-button.md

 10. **Chip-Based Reporting**: Embeds reporting mechanisms in chips to alert if used beyond authorized limits.
 Feasible but challenging, requiring international standards and hardware development; circumventable by modifying firmware.

 Each method has its strengths and weaknesses, often requiring complementary approaches or international cooperation for effective implementation.

+Other proposed methods include:

+1. **[flegHEGs](https://yoshuabengio.org/wp-content/uploads/2024/09/FlexHEG-Interim-Report_2024.pdf)**: A new type of chip that can be programmed to self-destruct when certain conditions are met.

 An international insitution could be set up to monitor these verification methods, and to enforce the Pause.